raimund89/ESP32-Activity-Logger/README.md

 - [ ] Increase Bluetooth capabilities (battery, etc)
 - [ ] In circuit, add an on/off switch, battery, RTC
 - [ ] Remove currentData.time_age, as we can do the calculation ourselves and removing it saves assigning it every time in the loop...
+- [ ] Add two buttons that the user needs to use to make a choice between uploading and starting.

 ## Some background
 Just to record the basics of GATT for the software.
 Don't mind this section, they are kind of random notes...